Danicus2000000/oyster-linter/README.md

 ## Example Workflow

-1. Open a new file and set the language mode to `Oyster 4s`,
+1. Open a new .osf file the language should automatically be detected, if not set the language mode to `Oyster 4s`,
 2. Type a command, such as `act_speak []`,
 3. Hover over the command to view its description and parameters,
 4. Fill in the parameters as required,
-6. Repeat until you've written the desired script.
+5. Repeat until you've written the desired script.